- 8 years’ experience in professional administration, including budgetary oversight and staff management.

 - Facilitated fundraising events and liaised with donors.

-- Managed human resources including hiring, apprentice supervision, staff co-management, management of external contractors.
+- Managed human resources: hiring, apprentice supervision, staff co-management, management of external contractors.

 - Managed and generated in-house marketing/advertising.

 - Attended regional (GVPTA) and national (PACT) conferences.

 The object of the Society is the founding and governance of a not-for-profit to develop and provide educational activities for children and youth such as summer school, outdoor field trips, in-class activities and curriculum development.